knice/inquiry.ucsc.edu/source/_articles/2020-21/what-are-your-pronouns.md

 the range of our experiences.

-**So, is using the LGBTQ+ moniker still okay?** I intentionally avoid the acronym LGBTQIA because it's identity based---each letter is an identity---and it's always going to exclude someone's experience.
+**So, is using the LGBTQ+ moniker still okay?** I intentionally avoid the acronym LGBTQIA because it's identity based&mdash;each letter is an identity&mdash;and it's always going to exclude someone's experience.

 Viewing sexual and gender diversity as a spectrum rather than composed of separate categories invites a broader range of people into the